Gene O'Quin

 O'Quin's voice was high and nasally and had a twang evocative of Little Jimmy Dickens.
 He cut many novelty songs and boogie-woogie records.
 The persona in his records was happy-go-lucky and well suited to hillbilly music.
-Though he did not record any rockabilly songs in his career, rockabilly enthusiasts have embraced him.
-Ironically, his career was eclipsed with the advent of rock and roll but did not successfully make the transition as rockabilly artists did.
+Although he did not record any rockabilly songs in his career, rockabilly enthusiasts have embraced him.
+His career was eclipsed with the advent of rock and roll but he did not successfully make the transition as rockabilly artists did.

 O'Quin died when his car was hit by a bus in Riverside, California on November 27, 1978.